Vicksburg under excessive heat warning through the weekend - The Vicksburg Post

 The National Weather Service of the United States is predicting temperatures to reach a high of 100 degrees Friday in Vicksburg triggering an excessive heat warning — here’s what to do to stay safe.

-An excessive heat warning is issued when there is an extremely dangerous heat threat as a result of high temperature indexes.
+An excessive heat warning is issued when there is an extremely dangerous heat threat as a result of high-temperature indexes.
 A warning will be issued by the National Weather Service if at least one of two criteria is met.
 The first is if the heat index is 105 degrees for three hours or more in two consecutive days each.
 The second reason a warning would be issued is if the heat index is greater than 115 degrees for any amount of time.

 On Friday in Vicksburg, the heat index will reach as high as 115 degrees and also stay above 105 degrees for several hours, therefore meeting both of the necessary criteria.
 The high temperatures are predicted to last through the weekend.